Nasal Anatomy

 Bony Anatomy

 Superiorly, the paired nasal bones are attached to the frontal bone (see the images below).
 Superolaterally, they are connected to the lacrimal bones, and inferolaterally, they are attached to the ascending processes of the maxilla.
 Posterosuperiorly, the bony nasal septum is composed of the perpendicular plate of the ethmoid, shown in the second image below.
-Posteroinferiorly lies the vomer, which in part forms the choanal opening into the nasopharynx.
+The vomer lies posteroinferiorly, which in part forms the choanal opening into the nasopharynx.
 The floor consists of the premaxilla and the palatine bones.

 Nasal anatomy.
 Image used with permission.
 Nasal anatomy.
 Image used with permission.

-Inferior to the turbinates lies a space called a meatus, with names that correspond to the above turbinate, eg, superior turbinate, superior meatus.
+Inferior to the turbinates lies a space called a meatus, with names that correspond to the above turbinate, e.g., superior turbinate and superior meatus.
 The roof of the nose internally is formed by the cribriform plate of the ethmoid.
 Posteroinferior to this structure, sloping down at an angle, is the bony face of the sphenoid sinus.

 Cartilaginous Pyramid

-Beneath the upper lateral cartilages lie the lower lateral cartilages, shown below.
+Beneath the upper lateral cartilages lie the lower lateral cartilages, as shown below.
 The paired lower lateral cartilages swing out from medial attachments to the caudal septum in the midline, called the medial crura, to an intermediate crus area.
 They finally flare out superolaterally as the lateral crura.
 These cartilages are frequently mobile, in contradistinction to the upper lateral cartilages.
+The medial crura provide support for the columella, while the lateral crura contribute to nostril shape and stability.
+An intermediate crus connects these two regions, ensuring smooth transitions in nasal contour.
+[2, 12]

 Nasal anatomy, base.
 Image used with permission.
 Nasal anatomy, base.
 Image used with permission.

-In some individuals, evidence of a scroll may exist, that is, an outcurving of the lower borders of the upper lateral cartilages and an incurving of the cephalic borders of the alar cartilages.
+In some individuals, evidence of a scroll may exist, i.e., an outcurving of the lower borders of the upper lateral cartilages and an incurving of the cephalic borders of the alar cartilages.
 Several variations exist, as depicted below.

 Nasal scroll.
 Nasal scroll.